 DARE is supported by the School of Applied Social and Policy Sciences

 Please note that this Programme is draft and subject to change.

-Professor Mark Schrödter, Professor of Social Pedagogy, Institute for Social Work, University of Kassel, Germany, who specializes in ethical aspects of social work judgement and decision making including issues of probability and big data.
+Professor Pascal Bastian, Professor of Social Pedagogy, University of Koblenz-Landau, Germany, who has undertaken a wide range of research on judgement and decision making in social work including on issues of big data.

 Dr Emily Putnam-Hornstein, Associate Professor and Director of the Children’s Data Network, University of Southern California, United States of America, whose work focuses on the integration and application of data to inform interventions and policies.

 Professor Karen Broadhurst, Professor of Social Work, University of Lancaster, England, who is leading the creation of the Nuffield Family Justice Observatory which aims to improve the use of data and research evidence in the family justice system.

 Call for Abstracts

 Abstracts are invited for Oral Presentations and Poster Presentations addressing any aspect of the conference themes.
 Abstracts should outline the context, methods and findings - of the study, research synthesis, or innovative service development or teaching activity - together with a generalizable message.

 Presentations will be a maximum of 20 minutes and will be managed as parallel sets, with each set on a linked theme followed by discussion.